-Year 6 to Secondary outside locality to schools outside of the immediate locality: We contact the school the child is going to so that we are able to share information.
-Where possible we organise additional visits to the school.
-We talk with interest about the changes taking place.
-We help with transition books where we can.
+Year 6 to Secondary outside locality to schools outside of the immediate locality: We contact the school that the child is going to, so that we can share information.
+Where possible we will organise additional visits to the school.
+We prepare children through conversations and provide transition books where we can.